What is an Outreach Group?

 - A FORCE local web page listing information about your meetings, activities and local press

-- A FORCE e-mail address and business cards
+- FORCE business cards

 - Marketing tools